KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 }
 ```

-The view builder provides an unowned controller reference to avoid reference cycles and memory leaks.
+Read more about how to customize the system keyboard in <doc:Understanding-System-Keyboards>.

-> Important: It's important to never use `controller: self` and to mark `controller` properties as `unowned`, otherwise the strong controller reference will cause a memory leak.
+> Important: Never use `controller: self` and to mark `controller` properties as `unowned`, otherwise the strong controller reference will cause a memory leak.